simula/nornet-vmimage-builder-scripts/README.md

 * SCTP development files (if needed)

 Further properties:
-* Password-less sudo calls
-  WARNING: Development settings are intended for developers only!
+* Password-less sudo calls. ⚠WARNING: Development settings are intended for developers only!
 * Source packages enabled from package manager (if available)